-- need to know the name of their Designated Safeguarding Lead and be familiar with LSCB child protection procedures and guidance: - are expected to treat information they receive about pupils and families in a discreet and confidential manner - should seek advice from a senior member of staff (designated safeguarding lead) if they are in any doubt about sharing information they hold or which has been requested of them - need to be clear about when information can/ must be shared and in what circumstances - need to know the procedures for responding to allegations against staff and to whom any concerns or allegations should be reported - need to ensure that where personal information is recorded using modern technologies that systems and devices are kept secure sensitively.
+- need to know the name of their Designated Safeguarding Lead and be familiar with MAP child protection procedures and guidance: - are expected to treat information they receive about pupils and families in a discreet and confidential manner - should seek advice from a senior member of staff (designated safeguarding lead) if they are in any doubt about sharing information they casually in conversation or shared with any person other than on a need-to-know basis.
+In circumstances where the pupil's identity does not need to be disclosed the information should be used anonymously.